forefireAPI/numpy_compress/README.md

-# Dual Video Compression and Analysis Tool
+# Numpy to video to numpy lossy compression and analysis

 ## Overview
 This Python script provides a comprehensive solution for compressing numerical data into videos with loss, and subsequently reconstructing and analyzing the compressed data.
 It is especially useful in scenarios where high-precision numerical data needs to be stored and transmitted efficiently. compares with grib and netcdf.